Wild Samoans

-The Wild Samoans was the professional wrestling tag team of Afa and Sika in the National Wrestling Alliance (NWA) and the World Wrestling Federation (WWF).
-The Samoans held 21 tag team championships around the world.
+The Wild Samoans were the professional wrestling tag team of Afa Anoaʻi and Sika Anoaʻi in the National Wrestling Alliance (NWA) and the World Wrestling Federation (WWF).
+They held 20 tag team championships around the world.

 Gimmick

 The Wild Samoans rarely spoke in interviews, instead grunting in a primitive dialect that only their manager Capt.
 Lou Albano could understand.
-They had afros and fu manchu moustaches.
+They had afros and Fu Manchu moustaches.
 Completing their "wild man" image, the duo engaged in outrageous behavior such as nose picking, biting opponents, and eating raw fish during interviews.

-They are members of the Anoa'i family, their father Amituana'i Anoaʻi was a blood brother to their trainer Peter Maivia.
+They are members of the Anoaʻi family.
+Their father Amituana'i Anoaʻi was a blood brother to their trainer Peter Maivia.

 History

-Early years
+Early years (1973–1979)

-The team began its career in Stu Hart's Calgary, Alberta Canada based Stampede Wrestling in 1973, where they won the Stampede International Tag Team Championship on two occasions.
+The team began its career in Stu Hart's Calgary, Alberta, Canada based Stampede Wrestling in 1973, where they won the Stampede International Tag Team Championship on two occasions.
 Then they went to Vancouver and won the tag titles there.
 In 1975 they made their debut in the United States for Big Time Wrestling in Detroit.
 They spent the majority of the 1970s in various National Wrestling Alliance (NWA) territories.

+From 1977 to 1979, the Samoans made repeated tours of Japan with International Wrestling Enterprise.
+In January 1978, they briefly held the IWA World Tag Team Championship.

-World Wrestling Federation
+World Wrestling Federation (1979–1980)

 In 1979, the Wild Samoans joined the World Wrestling Federation (WWF).
 They were initially billed as simply "The Samoans" before reverting to their better-known name.
 Occasionally, they were introduced as "Lou Albano's Wild Men" during TV tapings.
-They made their Madison Square Garden debut on January 21, 1980 in a WWF Tag Team Championship match against Tito Santana and Ivan Putski, who retained their title.
+They made their Madison Square Garden debut on January 21, 1980, in a WWF Tag Team Championship match against Tito Santana and Ivan Putski, who retained their title.
 In the upcoming months, both men became contenders for Bob Backlund's WWF Championship, but neither man won the gold.
 They won their first championship in the WWF, the tag team championship, by defeating Santana and Putski on April 12, 1980.
 They reigned as champions for approximately five months, until dropping the title to Backlund and Pedro Morales in a two out of three falls match at Showdown at Shea.
 Because Backlund was already the reigning WWF Champion, the team had to forfeit the title, and a tournament was held to crown new tag champions.
 On September 8, 1980, the Wild Samoans defeated Tony Garea and Rene Goulet in the tournament finals to win the title.
 Their reign lasted for one month, until they lost to Garea and his new partner, Rick Martel.
 The Wild Samoans feuded with the champions for the rest of the year, but they were not able to recapture the gold.